 Tuk tuk tour in Lisbon with kids

-There are so many tuk tuks around the centre of Lisbon that are readily available for site seeing tours.
+There are so many tuk tuks around the centre of Lisbon that are readily available for sightseeing tours.
 A tuk tuk tour is a great way of seeing the city with kids without it being arduous and boring for them.
 Its worth speaking with individual drivers to get the best offer.

 The electricity museum is also on edge the Tagus River.
 Housing an old power station and many experimental electrical activities, there is something for adults and children alike.
 My personal favourite was the body heat map.
 We had some great fun playing around with that.
 Our daughter spent a long time in the experiment section.
-At only €5 an adult, it was a bargain for an hours entertainment.
+At only €5 an adult, it was a bargain for an hour of entertainment.

 There are many other places in Lisbon we would have liked to visit but ran out of time.
 To save you the research and if you have time, we would have liked to go to the Science Museum, Jardin da Estrella and Monstano National Park.
 I also heard of a kayaking trip that sounded like fun.